 When to use Next JS?

 The decision to use any technology should be based on your business goals.
-In the case of Next JS, we strongly recommend it if you want to:
+We strongly recommend using Next JS services if you want to:

 - Increase your conversion and sales

 - Serve clients with a much better user experience

 Achieving these goals with Next JS is possible thanks to the benefits it comes with.
 You will learn more about them in the next section, so keep reading!

 Depending on your role in the company, you will be interested in different Next JS benefits which we can divide into three main categories:

 - Benefits for development